-Keeping that in mind, today we have made a list of the best possible options for our users today.
+Keeping that in mind, today we have made a list of the best possible options for our users.
 Hand-picked and listed according to the styling elements and best design trends, we hope this list helps you get the perfect start.
-From animated to simple, from complex to minimal, we have included options for it all.
+We have included options for everything from animated to simple, from complex to minimal.

 Pure CSS Tabs

 Let’s start off with something simple, elegant and clean.
 This Pure CSS tab is visually pleasing and works perfectly to display multiple posts or contents in a single screen.
 Calming purple and white color schemes are pretty appealing to look at.
 And using just the simple HTML and CSS structure to get the result is impressive.
 Just like with most of the tab examples, this too uses the horizontal view showcasing the option to toggle between.
 A simple transition of the color shading uses the radio input.
-This means to highlight which section is clicked on, a darker shade of purple is used.
-Creator of this design has kept it simple, however, below the demo, you can also find a link to the 3D version which also uses JS.
+This means a darker shade of purple is used to highlight which section is clicked on.
+Creator of this design has kept it simple, however, below the demo, you can also find a link to the 3D version that uses JS.

 Animated CSS Tabs

-Talking about the 3D effect and a more advanced option to choose, this animated CSS tabs is the perfect example.
+This animated CSS tabs is the perfect example of the 3D effect and a more advanced option to choose.
 Although animated in a subtle manner, this sure makes for an impressive result.
 And the best part is that all of the codes are based on CSS and HTML.
 This ensures an easier implementation and understanding of the structure.
 Green and white upon a navy blue background works amazingly.
-When hovered over each of the tabs, it extends in a smooth animation which when clicked on changes the color scheme to highlight the selection as well.
+When hovered over each of the tabs, it extends in a smooth animation which changes the color scheme to highlight the selection as well.